cjstreet/Credit_Risk_Analysis/README.md

 ## Summary:

 The goal is to get better at predicting **high-risk** loans thus saving financial companies money.
-The dataset has a class imbalance, 99.5% of the loans were low-risk and .5% of the loans were high-risk oversampling, undersampling, and a combination approach of oversampling and undersampling.
+The dataset has a class imbalance issue 99.5% of the loans were low-risk and .5% of the loans were high-risk.
+To address class imbalance the following models will be used: oversampling, undersampling, and a combination approach of oversampling and undersampling.

+The first four models oversampling, undersampling, and a combination approach of oversampling and undersampling all had a accuracy from 53%-65%.
+This is low.
+The models precision was very low at identifying **high-risk** classes.
+Lastly, the recall was between 45% - 68%.
+The first model, RandomOverSampler performed the best, but still not good enough to recommend.

 Six machine learning models were compared to try to find the best model at predicting high-risk loan (loans clients would default on).

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.